© Copyright 2015, R. Fleischer

 'gasohol' has 10% alcohol, but may contain LOTS of 'other things'.
 The alcohol in gas-o-hol will

-raise the octane, but leans the mixture in the bike, which is why most fuel injection cars can get
+raise the octane, but leans the mixture in the stock jetted bike.
+Most fuel injection cars can get

-away with using it (at a cost in mileage & some power), but many older carbureted vehicles may
+away with using it (at a cost in mileage & some power) because of the sophisticated controls, but many older carbureted vehicles may

 not like it.
 The better of the alcohols is isopropyl, it tends not to separate out & is fairly stable.